kinmeng/Insurance-Blockchain/README.md

 4. Setup the necessary flask modules
 5. Run pip3 install web3

-<h2> Setup environment </h2>

-Create your python environment
-Then run pip install -r requirements.txt (do not do this step anymore as it does not work) - simply run the file insurance.py and install any modules which are required to run the file

 Three main parts to modify this project:
 1.Create solidity project file, put in the folder ./contracts (make sure it's tested on remix)
 2. If it's the first time you are using truffle, run truffle init